-The Contrast agent configuration editor is a web application that can be used to validate and generate configuration for Contrast agents.
+The Contrast agent configuration editor is a web application that can be used to validate and generate the configuration for Contrast agents.

-- Use this editor to help edit, validate, and generate configuration for Contrast agents. - If you already have a YAML file, you can open it in the editor by selecting Choose File. - The editor executes entirely in the browser and any sensitive information such as your API key won't leave the local machine.
+- · Use this editor to help edit, validate, and generate configurations for Contrast agents. - If you already have a YAML file, you can open it in the editor by selecting Import. - The editor executes entirely in the browser and any sensitive information such as your API key won't leave the local machine.

-1. Open the Contrast agent configuration editor in your browser.
+Open the Contrast agent configuration editor in your browser.

-- 2. Either import an existing YAML file by selecting Choose File, or enter or paste your YAML content in the main window. - 3.
+- Either import an existing YAML file by selecting Import, or paste your YAML content in the main window. - 3.
 As you edit text, an error warning will appear if you enter invalid YAML.
-Select the agent language in the drop-down for agent-specific YAML validation.
+Select an option from the Validate using the list for agent-specific YAML validation.